Cloud Connect Introduction

 Using Cloud Connect, you can write SQL queries to create segments as simple or complex as needed for your marketing use cases.

-As an example, let’s compare setting up a BigQuery Connection (new capability) and setting up a BigQuery Import Activity Job (existing capability).
+As an example, let’s compare setting up a BigQuery Cloud Connection (new capability) and setting up a BigQuery Import Activity Job (existing capability).

 When creating an Import Activity Job in Lytics, you are streaming that user and event data from Google BigQuery into Lytics’ real-time pipeline.
 This allows your BigQuery data to inform Lytics Behavioral Scores, Affinities, Lookalike Models, and more.
 For data that is meant for real-time activation, this workflow is still an essential part of leveraging Lytics.